 This bee highway scheme makes the Republic and Northern Ireland one of the first regions in Europe to adopt such a wide-ranging plan and it mimics similar ideas being tested in Norway and in parts of Britain.

 Farmers are also encouraged to maintain flowering hedgerows that contain hazel, willow, blackthorn and hawthorn.
 Bramble is an excellent source of food in the summer so cutting of hedgerows should be every three years or cut only a third every year.

 The base of hedgerows shouldn’t be sprayed.
 By cutting field margins and buffer strips only once or twice in a season and preferably before April and then in early September gives wildflowers a chance to set seed and retains late forage sources for the pollinators.

 Dr Jane Stout, associate professor in botany at Trinity College Dublin, has said: “If we want pollinators to be available to pollinate our crops and wild plants for future generations, we need to manage the landscape in a more sustainable way and create a joined-up network of diverse and flower-rich habitats as well as reduce our use of chemical insecticides.

 “And this doesn’t just mean in the countryside, but in our towns and villages as well.”

 The All-Ireland Pollinator Plan can be downloaded from the Biodiversity Ireland website and a very interesting children’s version is also downloadable.

 For those interested in beekeeping or the plight of Irish bees, log onto the website of the Irish Honey Bee Society to find out about meetings and membership.

-Online store only shipping to Republic of Ireland and the UK.
-Please contact us directly for orders outside these regions.
+Online store only shipping to Ireland and the UK.
+If you would like to make a purchase from outside Ireland/UK, please contact us for the best shipping options!
 Dismiss